 Mobile communication solutions will enable you to connect freelancers and non-desk workers across departments and locations, while still ensuring engagement and inclusion.

-"A picture is worth a thousand words" is a popular saying, but did you know that one minute of video content is in fact worth 1.8 million words, or the equavalent of 3600 pages of text?
+"A picture is worth a thousand words" is a popular saying, but did you know that one minute of video content is in fact worth 1.8 million words, or the equivalent of 3,600 pages of text?

-Posting a video not only increases the likelihood of views and shares but also raises the understanding of your product by as much as 74%.
-In addition, a consumer behavior survey by Hubspot showed that over half (55%) of their users report consuming entire videos, compared to 33% for interactive articles and only 29% for blogs.
+Posting a video not only increases the likelihood of views and shares but also raises the understanding of your product by as much as 74 percent.
+In addition, a consumer behavior survey by Hubspot showed that more than half (55 percent) of their users report consuming entire videos, compared to 33 percent for interactive articles and only 29 percent for blogs.

 When asked what kind of content they would want to see more of in the future, employees stated the following: